The Ultimate Guide To Sneakers

 This protruding panel of fabric sits beneath the laces and eyelets and prevents discomfort caused by friction when walking.

-The materials:
+The materials

 Leather and suede

 Its excellent temperature regulation, breathability and suppleness has made leather a key ingredient in apparel for millennia – and it’s these very qualities that make the fabric ideal for footwear.
 Spain and Italy have often been touted as the best sources of leather on account of the durability and butter-soft texture of the hides.
-The earliest sneakers were made from leather and it remains one of the most popular materials today, with smooth leathers, fuzzy nubucks and suedes and grained leathers often combined for maximum textural effect.
+The earliest sneakers were made from leather, and it remains one of the most popular materials today, with smooth leathers, fuzzy nubucks and suedes and grained leathers often combined for maximum textural effect.

 Performance mesh

-While natural fibres are something we would actively promote here at MR PORTER, we also know there are times when you require more technical clout, especially for athletic pursuits or if you’re conscious of trashing your prized suede sneakers when the weather’s taken a turn.
-From airy lightweight meshes to patented innovations such as Nike’s famed Flyknit upper, adidas’s Boost soles or New Balance’s Fresh Foam cushioning, today’s enhanced technical materials are designed to keep you cool and collected – and injury free.
+While natural fibres are something we would actively promote here at MR PORTER, we also know there are times when you require more technical clout, especially for athletic pursuits, or if you’re conscious of trashing your prized suede sneakers when the weather’s taken a turn.
+From airy lightweight meshes to patented innovations such as Nike’s famed Flyknit upper, adidas’s Boost soles or New Balance’s Fresh Foam cushioning, today’s enhanced technical materials are designed to keep you cool and collected – and injury-free.

 Eco materials

 There’s no getting around the fact that clothing manufacturing comes with a heavy carbon footprint.
-But what’s a boy to do if he needs a new pair of kicks?
-A glut of big names in the field – many of which we carry here at MR PORTER – have been making strides to reform their production methods for the better.
-Whether it’s Nike or adidas using fibres made from recycled ocean plastics, or luxury brands opting for naturally treated hides and vegan leather, sneaker brands are looking to play their part in the eco-awareness race.
-Other brands, such as Veja, have chosen to build their label on sustainability from the ground up.
-Founded in 2004, the French label has achieved an impressively loyal following for its sneakers made in an entirely transparent and ethical supply chain; they don’t sacrifice on style, either.
+But what do you do if you need a new pair of kicks?
+A glut of big names in the field have been making strides to reform their production methods for the better.
+Whether it’s Nike or adidas using fibres made from recycled ocean plastics, or luxury brands opting for naturally treated hides and vegan leather, sneaker brands are looking to play their part in eco-awareness.